system-zero/system-zero/data/docs/la.md

   # here the `r' value is passed as an argument to the user defined function
   # fdouble(), and the result of the call is passed as a first argument to
   # function integer_to_string() from the std-module.
 This function gets a
-  # second argument which is the base that the integer would stringnize.
-  # Here is in base 16.
-Note that in this case it doesn't has to use the
+  # second argument which is the base.
+Here is in base 16.
+Note that in this
-  # full function name, as it is prepended based on the type of the value.
+  # case the underlying type it is prepended to the function name.

   # Any valid expression is a valid value.
   var s = "97"